NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/origin-configuration.md

 Default: `100`

-Maximum number of idle keepalive connections between Cloudflare and your origin.
+Maximum number of idle keepalive connections between Khulnasoft and your origin.
 This does not restrict the total number of concurrent connections.

 ### tcpKeepAlive